-The community is committed to the academic and personal development of all pupils regardless of ability.
-We recognise the diverse and individual needs of all of our pupils and take into account the additional support required by those children with Special

-Educational Needs and Disabilities (SEND).
-We ensure that all pupils, regardless of their specific needs make the best possible progress.
+The community is committed to the academic and personal development of all pupils.
+We recognise the diverse and individual needs of all of our pupils and take into account the additional support required by those children with Special Educational Needs and Disabilities (SEND).
+We ensure that all pupils, regardless of their specific needs have access to a challenging and aspirational curriculum, and the support they require to succeed.
+At St Wilfrid's, we firmly believe that all teachers are teachers of SEND, all leaders are leaders of SEND and all governors are governors of SEND.